opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ## General Attribute Settings

-In order to customize the attribute form, it is necessary to use the drag and drop designer in QGIS or to a use pre-written UI file.
-You can also make use of powerful expressions to populate the different fields.
-Additionally, to the ones available there are [QFieldCloud specific variables](../../reference/expression_variables.md#qfieldcloud), which can be utilized inside the attribute form:

 Below are some other general useful settings, which you can find in the Vector Layer *Properties...* > *Attribute form* (see image below).

 - **Drag and drop designer**: You can structure your forms using various containers, such as tabs and groups, and enhance interactivity by incorporating conditional visibility of fields and assigning default values.